mzabriskie/spiffy/README.md

 The current version of Spiffy provides the ability to:

-- parse a selector to get details information about the selector
+- parse a selector to get detailed information about the selector
 - explain a selector to understand it's category, key and specificity
 - match an element to a selector